yanvn/lazada-carts/README.md

 I wrote all the code by my way in this file, please take a moment to check it out, thanks!

+## MySQL

+Please import lazada.sql to your database.

 ## Micro Service:

-To run the micro-service API, please follow bellow steps:
+To run the micro-service API, please follow bellow steps: (.env file is located at Service/.env)

 ```
 console$: cd Services